isaacg1/isaacg1.github.io/_posts/2021-08-15-educational-media.md

 * Tutorial Video: [Hardness of easy problems](https://youtu.be/0ndSu9TqrgI), by Virginia Williams, at the Simons Institute.
 A gentle introduction to fine-grained complexity.

+* Tutorial Video: [Circuit Analysis Algorithms](https://youtu.be/adJvi7tL-qM), by Ryan Williams at the Simons Institute.
+Apparently Majority-of-XORs is a symmetric function?

 Updated through 08/16.